keithagroves/tool-command-hub/docs/TRUST.md

 When verifying trust, Enact:

 1. Extracts OIDC identity from Sigstore certificate
+2. Converts email to `provider:identity` format
-2. Checks if it matches any trusted auditor pattern
+3. Checks if it matches any trusted identity pattern
-3. Supports wildcards: `github:my-org/*` matches any identity from that org
+4. Supports wildcards: `github:my-org/*` matches any identity from that org
-4. Verifies Sigstore signature cryptographically
+5. Verifies Sigstore signature cryptographically
-5. Checks Rekor transparency log for tampering
+6. Checks Rekor transparency log for tampering

 ---